nickderobertis/last-successful-commit-action/README.md

 # "Last successful commit" Github Action

-GitHub action for identifying the last successful commit for a given workflow and branch

-# "Last successful commit" action

 This action returns the commit hash when a given workflow was last successful.

 This is especially useful when we have a workflow where we need to know what changed